zyanislam/zyanislam/README.md

 Hello, I'm a web application developer with a keen interest in UI design.
 Currently based in Dhaka, Bangladesh, I'm about to finish my undergraduate studies.<br><br>

 ## 🎯Skills:
+Proficient in web application development using HTML, CSS, and JavaScript<br>Good understanding of UI/UX design principles<br>Familiarity with front-end frameworks like React and Angular<br>Experience working with back-end technologies such as Node.js and MongoDB<br>Knowledge of Git and version control<br><br>

+## 👨‍💻 Projects:
-Proficient in web application development using HTML, CSS, and JavaScript<br>Good understanding of UI/UX design principles<br>Familiarity with front-end frameworks like React and Angular<br>Experience working with back-end technologies such as Node.js and MongoDB<br>Knowledge of Git and version control<br><br>Projects:<br>Created projects using PHP and MySQL<br>Developed a portfolio website showcasing my design skills using HTML, CSS, and JavaScript<br>Built a chat application using React and Firebase<br><br>Education:<br>Bachelor of Science in Computer Science, United International University (expected graduation date: August 2023)<br><br>Interests<br>Apart from web development, I enjoy exploring new technologies and experimenting with new design ideas.
+Created projects using PHP and MySQL<br>Developed a portfolio website showcasing my design skills using HTML, CSS, and JavaScript<br>Built a chat application using React and Firebase<br><br>Education:<br>Bachelor of Science in Computer Science, United International University (expected graduation date: August 2023)<br><br>

+## 📈 Interests:
+Apart from web development, I enjoy exploring new technologies and experimenting with new design ideas.
 In my free time, I like to read books on technology and design, and I'm an avid fan of football..

 ## 🌐 Socials: